 2. Copper, Bronze, or Gold Casket

-Copper, bronze, or gold caskets are typically expensive and may cost more than $5,000 or up to the tens of thousands.
-Instead of being measured by the material’s thickness (or gauge), they are measured by the weight of the material per square foot.
+Copper, bronze, or gold caskets are typically expensive and may cost more than $5,000, up to the tens of thousands.
+Instead of being measured by the material’s thickness (or gauge), they're measured by the weight of the material per square foot.
 A typical copper casket weighs 32 or 48 ounces per square foot.

-You can also purchase these with a rubber gasket or seal and personalization options.
+You can purchase these with or without a rubber gasket or seal and personalization options.